michaeldini/options-viz/README.md

 ```bash
 python3 options.py
 ```
-A prompt should as what stock ticker you would like to research.
+A prompt should ask what stock ticker you would like to research.
 Enter a valid ticker (lowercase or uppercase) and hit enter.
 The program should run and save a few image files in the current directory.
 Open the images from the file explorer.
 Researching the same stock a second time will overwrite the previous images.